circleci/circleci-docs/jekyll/_cci2/language-go.md

           path: /tmp/test-results
 ```

-Nice!
+Success!
 You just set up CircleCI 2.0 for a Go app.
-Check out our [project’s build page](https://circleci.com/gh/circleci/cci-demo-go).
+Check out our [project’s build page](https://circleci.com/gh/CircleCI-Public/circleci-demo-go) to see how this looks when building on CircleCI.

-If you have any questions, head over to our [community forum](https://discuss.circleci.com/) for support from us and other users.
+If you have any questions about the specifics of testing your Go applicatio, head over to our [community forum](https://discuss.circleci.com/) for support from us and other users.